 OneAccount with Higher One - Same business day deposit to a checking account, serviced by Higher One, Inc. Money deposited to the account the same business day funds are released by UND to Higher One.
 Please visit UNDRefundChoiceCard.com to learn more about the OneAccount.

-ACH (direct deposit) - This preference transfers the refund into the student's existing U.S. bank account.
+ACH (direct deposit) - This preference transfers the refund to the student's existing bank account.
 This preference takes approximately 2-3 banking days to credit to the student's bank account.

 How do I get my Refund Choice Card?

 New students at UND will be mailed their Refund Choice Card to their Home address as listed in Campus Connection within 2 weeks of your enrollment for the first time at UND.